-- Need for more focus on active travel infrastructure better hierarchy, usage-based design. - Call to reflect diverse user needs including vulnerable and disabled users. - Wider reflection of emerging practice (e.g. behaviour change, climate and resilience).
+- Need for more focus on active travel infrastructure better hierarchy, usagebased design - o Call to reflect diverse user needs including vulnerable and disabled users - Wider reflection of emerging practice, e.g., behaviour change, climate, and resilience

-ADEPT Bridges Board
+• ADEPT Bridges Board

-- Include examples of risk-based cross-asset prioritisation.
+- Include examples of risk based cross asset prioritisation

-- Include use of AI.
+- Include use of Artificial Intelligence

-- Include a section on carbon management.
+- Include a section on carbon management

-The completed whiteboards will be shared with the DfT separately.
-At the time of writing it has not been possible to meet with the UK Lighting and Technology Board or the UK Adaptation, Biodiversity, and Climate Board.
+The completed whiteboards will be shared with DfT separately.
+At the time of writing it has not been possible to meet with the UK Lighting and Technology board or the UK Adaptation, Biodiversity, and Climate (ABC) Board.